Data-driven extraction of the substructure of quark and gluon jets in proton-proton and heavy-ion collisions: Jet Substructure Extraction

-The jet momentum splitting fraction, characterized by $z_g$, describes the momentum ratio of the leading and subleading subjets, defined by the first splitting passing the soft drop condition, within the jet.
-It is defined as $z_g = p_{T,\text{subleading}}/(p_{T,\text{leading}}+p_{T,\text{subleading}})$, which represents the ratio between the $p_T$ of the subleading subjet over the $p_T$ sum of the leading subjet and the subleading subjet~\cite{2018-splitting}.
+The jet momentum splitting fraction $z_g$ describes the momentum sharing of the first hard splitting inside a jet and is related to the underlying QCD splitting functions.
+Technically, $z_g$ is the momentum ratio of the leading and subleading subjets for the first splitting in a jet that passes the soft drop condition~\cite{2018-splitting}.

 In order to find the leading and subleading subjets, we use SoftDrop~\cite{softdrop} / mMDT~\cite{mmdt} to decluster the jet's branching history, until the transverse momenta of the subjets fulfill the SoftDrop condition: